lucasjellema/tech-radar-prototype2/development-log.md

 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)

-- generate blips (for all ratings that qualify for the viewpoint and its current filters and visible sectors and rings)
+- generate blips (for all ratings that qualify for the viewpoint's current filters and visible sectors and rings)
 - generate technology objects from scraped data: name, vendor, description, logo: https://www.capterra.com/database-management-software/
 - option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed